Brunch & Batter

 • Eggs- Separate the yolks and the whites.
 The whites will be added last after they are whipped for ultimate fluffiness.

 • Buttermilk- Creates richness and helps to keep the waffles airy.
+Use any leftover buttermilk to make this French toast!

-• Butter- Unsalted and melted then slightly cooled.
+• Butter- Unsalted and melted, then slightly cooled.

 • Pumpkin puree- Not pumpkin pie filling- these two are VERY different.
 I love this brand.